openshift/openshift-ansible-contrib/playbooks/provisioning/openstack/README.md

 be the case for development environments.
 When turned off, the servers will be provisioned omitting the ``yum update`` command.
 This brings security implications though, and is not recommended for production deployments.

+Flannel network used for user applications and workloads data should be isolated from other networks as it has Neutron ports security disabled.
+Openshift master, compute and infra nodes will be connected to that network.

 ##### DNS servers security options